charwayyyyyy/AgriMart/docs/DEPLOYMENT.md

 1. **Location**: `.github/workflows/ci.yml`
 2. **Features**:
-   - Runs tests and linting on every push and pull request
+   - Runs linting on every push and pull request
    - Automatically deploys to Vercel when changes are pushed to the main branch
 3. **Requirements**: You need to set up the following secrets in your GitHub repository: